kennethbicocchi/renamerino/README.md

 ## This seems cool!
 But.... how do I get it?!

+Firsto of all, watch your mouth: Renamerino IS the coolest thing ever invented by nature.
+It doesn't "Seem" cool.
+It is.
 Install Python (3.x or higher) with Tkinter support.
 Clone or download the repository (for example: git clone https://github.com/kennethbicocchi/Renamerino.git).
 Navigate to the project folder (cd Renamerino).